DC Universe (franchise): Creature Commandos season 1 (2024–25)

-Following the events of the first season of Peacemaker, Amanda Waller is no longer able to put human lives in jeopardy for her clandestine operations as she did with the Suicide Squad and Team Peacemaker.
+Following the events of the first season of Peacemaker, Amanda Waller can no longer put human lives in jeopardy for her clandestine operations as she did with the Suicide Squad and Team Peacemaker.
 Instead, she assembles a black ops team of monsters consisting of Nina Mazursky, Alex Sartorius / Doctor Phosphorus, the Bride, G.I.
 Robot, and Weasel, who are led by Rick Flag Sr.

 Gunn discussed making an animated series for HBO Max after the success of Peacemaker.
 He wrote the seven-episode series without a deal, based on the Creature Commandos team of monsters.
 After he was hired to lead DC Studios, Gunn greenlit the project.
 When Gunn and Safran unveiled their initial DCU slate in January 2023, the first project was Creature Commandos.
 Warner Bros.
 Animation co-produced the series, with Dean Lorey as showrunner and Yves "Balak" Bigerel as supervising director.
 The main cast was confirmed in April, including Frank Grillo as Rick Flag Sr. and Indira Varma as the Bride, who Gunn said was the main protagonist.
 Voice recording began by May 2023 and was completed by that August.
 The first season of Creature Commandos was released from December 5, 2024, to January 9, 2025, as an "aperitif" for the DCU before Superman.
-The series was renewed for a second season in December 2024.
-Production for the second season had begun by June 2025.

 Sean Gunn reprises his role as Weasel from The Suicide Squad, while Viola Davis and Steve Agee reprise their respective roles as Waller and John Economos from both the film and Peacemaker.
 The series acknowledges the overall events in The Suicide Squad, such as the death of Flag's son Rick Flag Jr. (Joel Kinnaman) at the hands of Peacemaker during "Project Starfish" at Corto Maltese.
 Members of G.I.
 Robot's Easy Company are featured, including Maury Sterling as Sgt.
 Franklin Rock, Robbie Daymond as Little Sure Shot, and Paul Ben-Victor as Bulldozer.
+Alan Tudyk also voices Matt Hagen / Clayface, after voicing a different version of the character in the standalone Harley Quinn series, debuting ahead of a film for the character.